-Either rejects the request message by sending HTTP response code 403 FORBIDDEN and indicates which parameters are out of range in the problemDetails attribute
+either rejects the request message by sending HTTP response code 403 FORBIDDEN and indicates which parameters are out of range in the problemDetails attribute; or

-Or accepts the suggested network parameters by sending HTTP response code "200 OK".
+accepts the suggested network parameters by sending HTTP response code "200 OK".

 The IN-CSE shall not update the activityPatternElements attribute based on the response received from the SCEF.